Gradient Noise

 // ...

-These four dot products roughly describe how much \(p\) aligns with the gradient vectors.
+These four dot products describe how much \(p\) aligns with the gradient vectors.
 We've got four numbers and want to reduce them down to one.
 Perlin suggested blerping them based on the fractional position of \(p\):

 function noise(p)